stevleibelt/slides/2013/131104_phpug_lightning_talk_aware_interface/talk_en.rst

     * "getMyClass()"
     * "hasMyClass()" (optional)
 * if it contains a "hasMyClass()" method, the dependency should be optional
-* if dependency is mandatory, the name of the interface should be "InjectInterface" or "DependendInterface"
+* if dependency is mandatory, the name of the interface could be "InjectInterface" or "DependendInterface"

 ----